freesurfer-rge/slothpu/docs/functional_units.md

 Perform a right shift on the value, injecting 0.
 That is 87654321 becomes 08765432.
 Set the flag to the value of bit 0.

+### Shift Left Inject 1 (SALU LSHIFT1)

+Perform a left shift on the value, injecting 1.
+Set the flag to the value of bit 8.

+### Shift Right Inject 1 (SALU RSHIFT1)

+Perform a right shift on the value, injecting 1.
+Set the flag to the value of bit 0.

+## Dual Operand ALU

+*Functional Selector:* DALU

+The Dual Operand ALU takes its input from A & B buses and can place its output on C bus.
+In the following, we will simply refer to 'the values.'
+It also has a 'flag' line which feeds into its own bit of the status register.

+### Sum (DALU ADD)

+Add the values.
+Place carry out bit (i.e. wrap/overflow) on the flag.

+### Difference (DALU SUB)

+Subtract B from A.
+Place inverse of the carry out bit (i.e. borrow/underflow) on the flag.

+### Bitwise OR (DALU OR)

+Perform bitwise OR on the values.
+Set flag to 0.

+### Bitwise AND (DALU AND)

+Perform bitwise AND on the values.
+Set flag to 0.
+Note that this can share logic with the NAND below, but just use an inverting buffer (74HC540 vs 74HC541).

+### Bitwise XOR (DALU XOR)

+Perform bitwise XOR on the values.
+Set flag to 0.

+### Bitwise NAND (DALU NAND)

+Perform bitwise NAND on the values.
+Set flag to 0.